klefff/neuro-idle/README.md

 # neuro:Idle: an e-paper keychain project
 > e-paper keychain for a smart little cookie

 A keychain with a [little neuro and evil in it](https://www.twitch.tv/vedal987).
-Randomly cycle through 12 mildly different images.
+Randomly cycle through 12 mildly different images every 5 mins.
 This is what I got with some spare parts lying around:

 ## Warning!